dongyangli-del/EEG_Image_decode/README.md

 ## Data availability
 The raw and preprocessed EEG dataset, the training and test images and the DNN feature maps are available on [osf](https://osf.io/3jk45/).
 The ILSVRC-2012 validation and test images can be found on [ImageNet](https://www.image-net.org/download.php).
+You can get the data set used in this project through the Baidu web disk link [here](https://pan.baidu.com/s/1-1hgpoi4nereLVqE4ylE_g?pwd=nid5).</br>
 To run the code, the data must be downloaded and placed into the following directories:

 - **Raw EEG data:** `../project_directory/eeg_dataset/raw_data/`.
 - **Preprocessed EEG data:** `../project_directory/eeg_dataset/preprocessed_data/`.